sethrobinson29/nlox/v1/translation-notes.md

 Things Java gets free via inheritance (`equals()`, `toString()`, `instanceof`) are hand-written `case`-based procs (`isEqual`, `$`, `isTruthy`) — more verbose, but exhaustiveness-checked.

+`Literal` also serves double duty as both token literal type (scanner output) and runtime value type (interpreter).
+This caused circular dependency issues late in the project — keeping these two concerns in separate types from the start would have avoided it.

 ## `null` → `nil`, only for `ref` types